 –Michael Freeman, The Ledger

-Desiree Sue: Being loved is the central focus of her life.
+Desiree Sue – Being loved is the central focus of her life.
 She dresses seductively.
 She knows she is attractive and uses that as power with men, though her neurotic and aggressive approach turns many off, including Bill.
-Desiree, naïve and desperate, gives her love away too easily in Act I, has an affair with a married man (Yale) in Act II, until self-awareness sets in and she begins to take control of her life.
-Mezzo Soprano
+Desiree, naïve and desperate, gives her love away too easily in Act I, and has an affair with a married man (Yale) in Act II, until self-awareness sets in and she begins to take control of her life.
+Mezzo Soprano.

 Performance Royalties are based on theater particulars.
 Please fill out an application for a personalized quote.